jaymoh/laravel-postgresql-to-mongodb/README.md

 If you have Docker installed, you can get up and running quickly.

 We have included a `docker-compose.yml` file to simplify the setup process.
 For the main branch, it sets up a Postgres Database, ElasticSearch container, a Laravel Queue Worker, and runs the laravel scout command to index the posts in elastic search, so you can test the app before we migrate to MongoDB.

 The `mongodb` branch, has its own `docker-compose.yml` file that sets up the application and a laravel queue worker.
 We are using MongoDB Atlas for the database in this branch, so no need of a container for MongoDB.
 You will however need to set up a free cluster on MongoDB Atlas and update the `.env` file with your connection string.
+Mongodb Atlas includes Atlas Search, so no need for an additional container for search.
+We have included a command to create the necessary search indexes in Atlas Search.

 1. Clone the repository and checkout the `mongodb` branch:
    ```bash